wayne0419/NTUVFX/proj2/README.md

 The feature detection algorithm being implemented in this project is MSOP's feature detection, which is multi-scale Harris Corner Detection.

+The following steps under "Feature detection" section have to be done for every input image.
+Here I use one image as an example.

-The first thing I do is scale input images into multiple scales: 1, 1/2, 1/4, 1/8, and also the grayscale image of them.
+The first thing I do is scale input images into 4 scales: 1, 1/2, 1/4, 1/8, and also the grayscale image of them.

 ![img](https://github.com/wayne0419/NTUVFX/blob/main/proj2/readme_material/1_build_img_pyramid.png?raw=true)